 - Find a comfortable position.

 - Breathe in deeply through the nose or mouth and through the belly to the chest.
 Then let the breath go unforced.

 - Take one final, deep inhalation then let the air out and stop inhaling.
-Hold the breath until getting the urge to breathe again.
+Hold the breath until you feel the urge to breathe again.

 Hof says that individuals should perform the practice daily.

 As a person becomes more accustomed to the method, their initial 30–40 breaths should come closer together so that they are hyperventilating while still breathing as deeply as possible.

 Intermediate practitioners may begin to use the method while taking a cold shower.

 As a person becomes even more comfortable with the method, they may take ice baths while performing the breathing exercises.
 Hof argues that a number of specific, teachable advanced techniques may help a person tolerate extremely cold temperatures or improve their athletic performance.